luckbuck0/Public-prime-solo-project/Steps.md

  ie users bookmarks etc use postman.

  //3.
 Update some of the server side code to include some of the things you added in your database.
-Also create a array for the male and female images to be called on later for the avatar img.
+Also send the images for the male and female images to the database to be called on later for the avatar img.

+ //4.Start doing post routes for the bookmarks and put in the html to capture the inputs.